The Number That Gets Announced and the Number That Matters

 India is a lower-middle-income country.
 The World Bank says the right poverty line for countries at India's development level is $4.20 per day.
 At that line, nearly one in four Indians is poor.
 That is about 342 million people.

-In plain English: India has beaten bare-survival poverty.
-It has not beaten actual poverty by the standard appropriate for its own income level.
+In plain terms: India has beaten bare-survival poverty.
+The next frontier is beating poverty by the standard appropriate for its own rising income level.

 India ranks 102nd out of 123 countries in the Global Hunger Index.
 India's child wasting rate, at 18.7%, is the second highest in the entire report.